 In the Gospel we hear how Jesus performed a miracle by saying to the paralyzed man, “Rise up and walk!”
 Today He continues to work the same miracle, maybe not directly, but through the intervention of people like us.

 A good friend of mine, a religious Sister, served on the missions in Ethiopia during a terrible famine there.
 A year or two later she found herself back in the United States speaking to various groups, sometimes to Catholic schoolchildren, about her mission experience.
+She felt herself becoming angry when she would see the children emptying perfectly good sandwiches and fruits into the trash.
+She was smart and selfreflective and realized the kids had not seen the poverty and desperation she had seen, so she knew she had to work on her own feelings.

 I responded to my baptismal call to become a lay missionary with the Columbans in 2017.
 I can still remember how my heart was pounding with joy as I signed my agreement even though I was aware that there would be uncertainties on the road ahead as I embarked on my mission journey to Fiji.